telefonicaid/fiware-cosmos/doc/deployment_examples/sinfonier/feeding_sinfonier.md

   }
   ```

 4. When you have your subscription and some appended values it's time to update them.
 This updates are going to be sent to Cygnus.
-The way to update is similiar to `APPEND` but you need to write `UPDATE` in curl.
+The way for updating is through the `updateContext` operation, but using the `UPDATE` option.
 Let's see:
   ```
   (curl localhost:1026/v1/updateContext -s -S --header 'Content-Type: application/json' --header 'Accept: application/json' -d @- | python -mjson.tool) <<EOF
   {